wout/rosetta/README.md

 reported in development.
 So you'll no longer have to worry about deploying an app with missing translations.

-**IMPORTANT: This shard is still under heavy development and is not ready for use.**
+**IMPORTANT: This shard is still under heavy development and is not yet ready for use.**

 ## Installation